deeptwonine/curl/README.md

    - Unoptimised

 2. Vectors Remastered
-   - The vectors are now elongated according to their field
+   - The vectors are now elongated and thickened according to their field

 3. Vectors Optimised
    - Not optimised